andrew/ultimate-awesome/README.md

 - [LearningResources](https://github.com/zhravan/LearningResources) - A centralised hub for learner around the globe from A-Z. You can find collections of manuals, blogs, hacks, one liners, courses, other free learning-resources and more  .
 - [awesome-extjs](https://github.com/abenhamdine/awesome-extjs) - A curated list of ExtJS resources.
 - [awesome-locust](https://github.com/aliesbelik/awesome-locust) - A collection of resources covering different aspects of Locust load testing tool usage.
-- [Awesome-Object-Placement](https://github.com/bcmi/Awesome-Object-Placement) - A curated list of papers, code, and resources pertaining to object placement.
 - [awesome-trmnl](https://github.com/eindpunt/awesome-trmnl) - 📟 Curated list of awesome TRMNL open-source projects, guides, blogs and other resources.
 - [Machine-Learning](https://github.com/ElizaLo/Machine-Learning) - Awesome list (courses, books, videos etc.) and implementation of Machine Learning Algorithms.
 - [awesome-iota](https://github.com/ertugrulyilmaz/awesome-iota) - A community driven list of useful IOTA blogs, articles, videos and tools.